 Offering wish lists is an effective way to reduce shopping cart abandonment and fulfill sales from customers who showed intent but didn’t end up purchasing.
 Wish lists are mutually beneficial: they give customers an easy way to remind themselves of a product and help merchants measure product interest beyond a clear-cut sale.

 Some customers may want to experience the products in-store and purchase online later.
-You can help them save time and make sure they won’t forget anything, or in other words, you lose a sales chance, by sending the cart to their wish list.
+You can help them save time and make sure they won’t forget anything, or in other words, you lose a sales chance by sending the cart to their wish list.

 In ConnectPOS, customers are managed in many different ways.
 Businesses can sort their customer list and group buyers to their liking.
 Normally, businesses can search customers by first name, last name, email address, customer ID, telephone, and postcode in ConnectPOS.
-Moreover, to fulfill the distinct needs and demands of each business, ConnectPOS also offers customization so that retailers can easily manage their customers in the way they want it to be.
+Moreover, to fulfill the distinct needs and demands of each business, ConnectPOS also offers customization so that retailers can easily manage their customers how they want it to be.

 With Epos Now, once you have clicked “add customer”, retailers can add details about a buyer, including: